txt/plm19/doc/lisp2.md

 ````

 Note the double call the `state` in the last line.
 To avoid variable
-capture, we need "hygenic macros" (see below) that are
+capture, we need "hygienic macros" (see below) that are
 guaranteed not to cause the accidental capture of identifiers.

 But experienced programmers
 use them, a lot.
 For the absolute best book on macros in LISP, see the amazing Let
-Over Lambda (http://letoverlambda.com/) book by Doug Hoyte.
+Over Lambda (http://letoverlambda.com/) book by Doug Hotter.
 Absolutely
 not for beginners.

 Note that there is much more to writing macros than shown below.
 For